zhutoutoutousan/A-study-note-as-a-beginner/study/reading/heuristics.md

 # Life
 - A Guide to the Good Life: The Ancient Art of Stoic Joy
 - Solving Mathematical Problems: A Personal Perspective
+- 12 Rules for Life: An Antidote to Chaos --- J. B. Peterson
 # Strange thinking
 - Is there a negative frequency?
   - [wiki](https://en.wikipedia.org/wiki/Negative_frequency)